Recommendations to defer

 - confirm that all criteria for a recommendation to defer apply

-- specify the period of time for which you wish to defer the doctor’s submission date.
+- specify the period of time for which you wish to defer the submission date.

-If we make a decision to defer the doctor’s submission date, we will notify the doctor and tell them their new date.
-You will be able to see this date on GMC Connect.
+If we decide to defer the submission date, we will notify the doctor and tell them their new date.

 These categories (which will appear slightly abbreviated on GMC Connect) are: